AbhiSundu/AbhiSundu.github.io/drafts/PSUPostmortem.md

 * The boss battles came out great.
 I know many players breezed through the bosses due to some of the more broken builds in the game, but the 3 main bosses and each of the minibosses all have really fun and fair attack patterns.

 ## Closing thoughts
-I know I did the classic self-flagellation of "my game must be bad because it sold badly" thing that a lot of post-mortems do, so I just want to say: I wouldn't have released my game if I thought it was bad.
-I think PUTRID SHOT ULTRA is a solid game.
-Given the right loadout, the game can be really fun (if any of you give it a try, "close combat" builds are my favorite).
+I don't want to be overly critical and say "my game is bad because it sold badly": I wouldn't have released my game if I thought it was bad.
+I think PUTRID SHOT ULTRA is a good game.
+And after the updates I made, I think the remaining players really like it.

 However, I underestimated how difficult it would be to balance the player's power curve in a "long-run" roguelike like this.
 This led to the game being boring for some players due to some builds completely trivializing what should have been a very challenging, engaging end-game.
 I have a newfound respect for all the expertly-tuned roguelikes that always feel satisfying, even when you 'break' them.

-I also think that, even at its best, my game is quite niche (given the playtime chart in the previous section).
-It's nice to see some players fall in love with the game, even if they're not in the majority.
+I also think that, even at its best, my game is pretty niche (given the playtime chart in the previous section).
+That said, it's nice to see some players fall in love with the game, even if they're not in the majority.
+I think I saw a few players in the steam reviews clock upwards of 15 hours, which is really cool to see.

 I'm very thankful to the influencers who covered my game.
-It feels like my game sold better than it deserved thanks to the influencer traffic.
-I'm excited to keep improving; it feels like if I follow the same process but develop an even better game, I'll see significantly better results.
+It feels like my game sold a bit better than it deserved thanks to the influencer traffic!
+I'm excited to keep improving; it feels like if I follow the same process but develop an even better game, I may see significantly better results.

 My game is far from perfect, but I'm proud of what I've made.